How Can Bitcoin Mining Be Profitable? Is It the Best Time to Buy?

 The Bitcoin network offers a block reward for every block mined.
 The prize is the primary source of income for the miners and a significant factor in determining mining profitability.
 While the reward stands at 6.25 BTC for now, it’s notably not the original figure and could change soon.

 At the beginning of Bitcoin in 2009, the block reward was 50 BTC.
 However, the network follows a protocol known as Bitcoin halving, which happens for every 210,000 blocks.
 It’s typically an event when the supply of new coins and the block reward is halved.
 It cuts the rate at which new Bitcoin is mined by half, and the reward gets reduced by half.
 The current block reward is thus a result of three halving events, meaning the reward will still drop in the fourth halving event due in 2024.

 Bitcoin Mining Equipment

 The profitability of Bitcoin mining depends mainly on the choice of mining equipment.
-Mining rigs with higher hash rates can crack the cryptographic codes faster, meaning the miner has greater chances of success.
+Mining rigs with higher hash rates can crack the cryptographic codes faster, meaning the miner has a greater chance of success.
 However, they are more costly than mid-tier miners and consume enormous power.
-Home mining has thus become almost impossible since most mining rigs also require a dedicated facility.
+Home mining has become almost impossible since most mining rigs also require a dedicated facility.
 The high initial cost of mining equipment and the energy costs could undermine mining profitability.

 Bitcoin mining has a name for its high energy consumption.
 It’s part of the reasons behind Bitcoin prices’ tumble after the 2021 bullish trend.
 On average, Bitcoin mining consumes about 139 terawatt-hours of electricity annually, equivalent to the annual energy requirements of individual countries like Norway.